LorisSigrist/vite-plugin-partial/README.md

 - `plugin` Contains the actual plugin
 - `example` Is a vite app using the plugin

-We use vitest for unit-tests and (will use) cypress for e2e tests.
+We use vitest for testing.

+## Contributing
+Contributions are welcome.
+Be they in the form of an issue, a pull request or something else.
+I'll try to get back to you as quickly as possible.